scottlepp/odyssey-generate/README.md

 # odyssey-generate
-Generating an Odyssey Story Map from a CartoDB Map.
+Generate an Odyssey Story Map from a CartoDB Map.

 ## How?
 Easy
 Just download the index.html and edit the following